 Currently we plan to visit the following areas.
 However, the situation is rapidly changing so this schedule may change at short notice.

 Contact tracing is a key part of public health measures to reduce and prevent the spread of coronavirus.
 The NHS test and trace service contacts those that test positive for coronavirus, provides you with some critical health advice, and asks where you've been recently and who you've been in close contact with.
 In Leicester the council carries out much of this tracing work.

-If you have had a positive test result for coronavirus or have been in close contact with someone who has tested positive, you will be contacted by text, email, phone call or by household visit by us or the NHS.
+If you have had a positive test result for coronavirus or have been in close contact with someone who has tested positive, you will be contacted by text, email, phone call or by household visit - either by us or the NHS.